webis-de/seminar-tag-der-technik/README.md

 8. (Recommended) Open `paper/paper.tex`, `paper.paper.pdf`, and `experiments/experiments.ipynb` as shown in the screenshot above
 9. In `experiments.ipynb` click `Select Kernel` > `Python Environments`and choose the kernel marked with a star
 10. (Optional) Collapse the larger code section in Step 2 (after "Evaluation") by clicking on the gray or blue bar to the left of it
+11. Reload the window with `Strg+Shift+P` > `Developer: Reload Window`.
+Without this, the Jupyter Notebook can't render interactive elements!

 **To Test if Everything Works**